imhgchoi/Project-Template/README.md

 # Project-Template
-a template for general deep learning projects
+a general template for various deep learning projects